sighingnow/jekyll-gitbook/_pages/JDS_XM.md

 ### Add the feedback activity to your flow

-1. Open your flow created from the earlier labs
+1. Open your flow created from Lab 2 - IVR Contact Routing
-2. Introduce a menu in your flow and prompt the caller to optin to the survey
+2. Introduce a Menu into your main flow to prompt the caller to opt-in for the survey
+    > Upload an audio file for the opt-in menu
+    >
+    >Set two Custom Menu Links, digit 1 for opt-in and digit 2 for opt-out
+    >
+3. Assign true and false values for the Global_FeedbackSurveyOptin variable
-3. Drag and drop two set variable nodes into your main flow and assign true and false values for the Global_FeedbackSurveyOptin variable
+    >Drag and drop two set variable nodes into your main flow
+    >
+    >Set the Global_FeedbackSurveyOptin variable as true in one node and false in the other
+    >
+    >Connect Custom Menu Links for digit 1 to the set variable node with opt-in set as true and for digit 2 and error handling to the node set as false
+    >
-4. Navigate to the Event flows page
+1. Navigate to the Event flows page
-5. Add the Feedback V2 node to the AgentDisconnected Activity
+2. Add the Feedback V2 node to the AgentDisconnected Activity
-6. Select the voice based survey
+3. Select the voice based survey
-7. Set the timeout value
+4. Set the timeout value
-8. Validate and Publish the flow
+5. Validate and Publish the flow

 ---